 As the challenges we face—environmental, biological, chemical, geophysical—continue to grow and generate massive amounts of data, it’s computational and data sciences that will help us meet those issues head on.
-The Masters in Computational Science is a uniquely interdisciplinary approach to solving critically important problems, using mathematics, physics, chemistry, biology, statistics and computing.
+The Master of Science in Computational and Data Science is a uniquely interdisciplinary approach to solving critically important problems, using mathematics, physics, chemistry, biology, statistics and computing.
 Through modeling, simulation, data mining, and study of specific phenomena via computer analysis and engineering, you will learn to apply extraordinary technology and processes to answer the world’s most complex questions as part of your Computational and Data Science degree.
 Whereas computer science involves the pursuit of new frontiers chiefly within the realm of computer software and hardware, computational science practitioners apply the knowledge and power of computing to other science disciplines, whether it be running a costly physics experiment through a computer simulation to save millions, or creating new software that can sift through raw data with a far more strategic and sophisticated eye.

 »Master of Science in Computational and Data Science

 Four concentrations are available within the graduate program:

 - Earth System Science

-Chapman’s Computational Science faculty consists of internationally renowned educators, scholars, researchers, and experts in their fields, all committed to collaborative, faculty-mentored student research aimed at preparing graduates for the most demanding careers.
-Our faculty are involved with the top scientific communities in the country: NASA, Jet Propulsion Laboratory, Environmental Protection Agency, U.S. Geological Survey, and National Institutes of Health, among others.
+Chapman’s computational science faculty consists of internationally renowned educators, scholars, researchers, and experts in their fields, all committed to collaborative, faculty-mentored student research aimed at preparing graduates for the most demanding careers.
+Our faculty are involved with the top scientific communities in the country: NASA, Jet Propulsion Laboratory, Environmental Protection Agency, U.S. Geological Survey, and the National Institutes of Health, among others.

 According to academic forecasters and business analysts, computational and data science is one of the most rapidly emerging areas of study in the nation.
-Chapman’s graduate program in Computational Science will help you find your place in this ever-growing field.
+Chapman’s graduate program in computational and data science will help you find your place in this ever-growing field.
 Upon graduation, you’ll be greeted with a diverse range of career options.
-Graduates go on to work in the areas of aerospace engineering, environmental modeling, medical development, gene sequencing, geology and meteorology.
+Graduates go on to work in the areas of aerospace engineering, data science, environmental modeling, medical development, gene sequencing, geology and meteorology.